Species Spotlight: Redfish

 Redfish Cons

-Can become finicky and very spooky, particularly where schools are fished hard
+They can become finicky and easily spooked, mainly where schools of reds are fished heavily.